coq/coq/CONTRIBUTING.md

 from your side but nothing happens for a few days).

-After your PR is accepted and merged, it may get backported to a stable branch if appropriate, and will eventually make it to a release.
+After your PR is accepted and merged, it may get backported to a release branch if appropriate, and will eventually make it to a release.
 You do not have to worry about this, it is the role of the assignee and the release manager to do so (see Section [Release management](#release-management)).
 The milestone should give you an